JuliaLang/julia/doc/manual/arrays.rst

 ``sub`` stores the input index vectors in a ``SubArray`` object, which can later be used to index the original array indirectly.

-The ``sub`` function creates a small data item on the heap to keep track of the subarray.
-When the subarray itself is small, the cost of the heap allocation may overwhelm the benefit of avoidance of the copying.
+The ``sub`` function returns a small data item created on the heap to keep track of the subarray.
+When the subarray itself is small, the cost of the heap allocation may outweigh the benefit of omitting a copy operation.
-In a code involving small subarrays, higher performance may be achieved by explicitly copying subarrays into and out of temporary storage with for-loops rather than invoking ``sub``.
+In a code involving small subarrays, higher performance may be attained by explicitly copying subarrays into and out of temporary storage with for-loops rather than invoking ``sub``.

 ``StridedVector`` and ``StridedMatrix`` are convenient aliases defined to make it possible for Julia to call a wider range of BLAS and LAPACK